MainSilent/PublicKey-DB/README.md

 2- The database files only contain the public keys and not any metadata (except the index file), This is why you can store `31250` public keys for only 1MB!

-3- By using binary search in sorted data, You will get the result much faster (not implemented)
+3- By using binary search in sorted data, You will get the result much faster

 ## Build